rsdashman/RdScript-s/README.md

 # IMPORTANT

 # RdScript-s
-only randow scripts
+only randow scripts [got it in scriptblox.com]
-# im posting here some good scripts!

 + goodscripts
-+ OP
-+ not a rat
-+ Serverside scripts!
++ OP scripts!

 # most picked up from scriptblox.com and other sites
 ## Credits go to the official owners

+# Font: Scriptblox.com